 You may want to think about what you might do if the test result shows your baby has one of the conditions.
 Some women will want to prepare themselves for the birth knowing that their baby has a condition.
 Other women may decide to end the pregnancy.

-You and the father of the baby will be offered a blood test to see if you are carriers of a change in the CF gene.
+You and the father of your baby will be offered a blood test to see if you are carriers of a change in the CF gene.
 Usually both parents must be carriers of CF for a baby to have the condition.
 If both parents are found to be carriers of CF, the baby will have a 1 in 4 chance of having the condition.

-If your baby has echogenic bowel and you and the father are both carriers of CF, your baby has a higher than 1 in 4 chance of having CF. If this happens you will be offered an amniocentesis to test the amniotic fluid (the fluid around the baby in the womb) to see if your baby is has the condition.
+If your baby has echogenic bowel and you and the father are both carriers of CF, your baby has a higher than 1 in 4 chance of having CF. If this happens you will be offered an amniocentesis to test the amniotic fluid (the fluid around the baby in the womb) to see if your baby has the condition.

-You may want to wait until your baby is born to find out if they have CF. If you and the baby’s father are both found to be carriers of CF and you choose to wait until your baby is born, you will be offered a blood test for the baby soon after the birth.
+You may want to wait until your baby is born to find out if they have CF. If you and your baby’s father are both found to be carriers of CF and you choose to wait until your baby is born, you will be offered a blood test for your baby soon after the birth.
 Screening for CF is also offered as part of newborn bloodspot testing which is carried out when the baby is five days old, followed by further testing to diagnose CF if it was suspected on the initial screening test.

 You will be offered a blood test to see if you have had a recent CMV infection.
-If the blood test shows you have had a recent CMV infection, there is a chance the virus may pass across the afterbirth and infect the baby.
+If the blood test shows you have had a recent CMV infection, there is a chance the virus may pass across the afterbirth and infect your baby.
 This is known as congenital CMV.